EditaCTF/.github/profile/readme.md

 # Part-time CTF Organizers, Full-time CTF doers.

 ### What is Edita?
 Edita is a team of Cybersecurity enthusiasts participating in various CTFs and other cybersecurity and infosec-related events.
+We do dabble on hackathons sometimes.

 ### What is EditaCTF?
 Face it, getting into Cybersecurity and CTFs is overwhelming at first.
 Pwn, OSINT, Crypto, all these terms are thrown around easily and confuse newbies a lot.
 So, we came up with EditaCTF.